Microsoft Licensing

 • Small and Medium Businesses (SMB, <300 employees): Likely to go with Business Basic/Standard/Premium rather than E plans, simply due to cost efficiency.
 Business Premium is often the top choice as it covers security needs at a good price point for SMBs.
 If an SMB is approaching the 300-user mark or has ambitious growth plans, it might preemptively choose E3 to avoid a future migration.

 • Mid-market (300-1000 users): This is a gray zone where some mid-sized orgs combine Business and Enterprise plans.
 For instance, a 500-person company could technically assign 300 users Business Premium and 200 users E3 to save money on those first 300.
-Microsoft currently allows this mix (300 per plan type), though they reserve the right to enforce a strict 300 cap on all Business plans in a tenant in the future.
-The administrative overhead of mixing plans (and ensuring feature parity) should be considered.
+Microsoft currently allows this mix (300 per plan type), although they reserve the right to enforce a strict 300-cap on all Business plans in a tenant in the future.
+The administrative overhead of mixing plans (and ensuring feature parity) should be taken into consideration.
 Often, by 500+ users, many organizations standardize on E3 for simplicity, but each case varies.

 Key Questions CIOs Should Ask Before Deciding